danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

 == PL System Integration
-//TODO: HW/SW
-=== Hardware-Software Co-Design
+=== Hardware-Software Co-Design <codesign-section>
 The transmission subsystem required an interface with both with the packet handling software on the PS and the external transceiver chip.
 It was decided to use the Hardware-Software Co-Design features of HDL coder to accomplish this.

-The Co-Design workflow starts with the creation of an IP block using HDL coder with a specific interface.
-This design is then automatically integrated into a predefined "reference design" in Vivado and can be synthesised and implemented on hardware.
-Additionally, software drivers can be generated to handle the PS-PL interface.
+The Co-Design workflow started with the creation of an IP block using HDL coder with a specific interface.
+This design was then automatically integrated into a predefined "reference design" in Vivado and could be synthesised and implemented on hardware.
+Additionally, software drivers could be generated to handle the PS-PL interface.

-// TODO: Include a hwsw flow design here

-This workflow massively simplifies the PS-PL interfacing, which is one of the most challenging parts of an SoC FPGA design.
-However, it comes with some drawbacks.
+This workflow massively simplified the PS-PL interfacing, which was identified as one of the most challenging parts of an SoC FPGA design.
+However, it came with some drawbacks.
 The first is that the design is limited in that it must conform to the reference design.
 If there is not a reference design for the target platform this must be implemented manually, a non-trivial process.
-Additionally, any other software running on the PS will have to integrate with the generated C code, an area that appeared to have little documentation or examples.
+Additionally, any other software running on the PS would have to integrate with the generated C code, an area that appeared to have little documentation or examples.

-// TODO: Reference hwsw chirp
-A Co-Design example project was used as a template to ensure that all necessary interfaces were generated in order to comply with the requirements of the reference design.
+A Co-Design example project @inc_hwsw_2024 was used as a template to ensure that all necessary interfaces were generated in order to comply with the requirements of the reference design.
 This example project had support for both receive and transmit, which would allow both the PBR and downlink communications systems to be implemented on the same design.
 The top level interface is shown in @hwswchirp.

 #figure(
   image("../Figures/Implementation/MATLAB-Examples/HWSWCodesign.png"),
   caption: "HW/SW Co-Design Chirp Example.
 The logic to be implemented on the PL is defined within the orange block.
 External blocks are used to verify operation."
 ) <hwswchirp>

 Data is transferred from the #acr("PS") via one of two methods.
-AXI-lite interfaces are used for control signals, as they have lower throughput, this was used for all control signals, such as #acf("DFL"), #acr("UPL"), etc. An AXI-Stream was used to transfer packet data, as it has a much higher throughput.
+AXI-Lite interfaces are used for control signals, as they have lower throughput, this was used for all control signals, such as DFL, UPL, etc. An AXI-Stream was used to transfer packet data, as it has a much higher throughput.

-//TODO: Ensure all AXI-Lite mentions capitalised correctly.
+#mark-acr-used("DFL")
+#mark-acr-used("UPL")

 The reference design included an AXI-Stream for the transfer of data from the PS to the design, and separate I and Q ports to connect to the transceiver.
 Additional control signals could be implemented using AXI-Lite and the design included further ports for implementation of the receiving logic.

-An AXI-Stream interface can be implemented with as few as three signals, TData, TValid and TReady but there are several optional signals defined in the standard, the most relevant being TLast and TUser.
-TLast is used to indicate the final AXI packet in a stream, while TUser can be used to carry any arbitrary user defined data, commonly being information to control the transfer such as flags.
+An AXI-Stream interface can be implemented with as few as three signals, TDATA, TVALID and TREADY but there are several optional signals defined in the standard, the most relevant being TLAST and TUSER.
+TLAST is used to indicate the final AXI packet in a stream, while TUSER can be used to carry any arbitrary user defined data, commonly being information to control the transfer such as flags.
 These signals are summarised in @Relevant-AXI-Signals.

 #figure(
   table(